collective/collective.developermanual/source/forms/ploneformgen/custom_validators.rst

 If you use test, watch out for a big difference from the C ternary operator: the evaluation of test does not short-circuit.
 All terms are evaluated, and must not raise exceptions.

-The Name Space
+The name space
 ==============

 Here are the objects available when your expression is evaluated.

-TALES Context
+TALES context
 -------------

 value